ThiagoRoss1/KCards/README.md

 # 🛑 Before Start
-There are some important informations that you may know before starting.
+Before you begin, here's some essential information to help you understand how the app works.

 ## 📃 About `vocabulary.csv`
 The [`vocabulary.csv`](vocabulary.csv) file contains all the words used in your study session.
 Each row represents a vocabulary item with different language translations and data.